chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 List all the projects on Google Cloud to make sure everything is working and you're in the right place.
 ```
-$ gcloud projects list
+gcloud projects list
 ```
 If you used Google Cloud before you may have more than one project.
-Make sure you change to the correct project:
+Make sure you change to your preferred project.
+If you never used Google Cloud before you can skip this command` line.
 ```
-$ gcloud config set project [PROJECT_ID]
+gcloud config set project [PROJECT_ID]
 ```
 ## 2. Clone Github